neonpictures/vite-plugin-html-purgecss/README.md

 This [Vite](https://github.com/vitejs/vite) plugin purges CSS based on HTML output using [PurgeCSS](https://github.com/FullHuman/purgecss).

 ✔️ Works with Multi Page App
-✔️ Content/pattern setup is not needed - plugin purges styles over the whole HTML code which is being resolved by Vite
-✔  Classes can be dynamically created (`'bg-' + true ? 'red' : 'blue'`) because PurgeCSS runs over already generated HTML (_post_).
+✔️ Content/pattern setup is not required - plugin purges styles over the whole HTML code which is being resolved by Vite ✔️ If you need to supply extra content (external HTML files, that is possible as an option) ✔  Classes can be dynamically created (`'bg-' + true ? 'red' : 'blue'`) because PurgeCSS runs over already generated HTML (_post_).

 ## Install